mattermost-community/mattermost-plugin-circleci/docs/HOW_TO.md

 ## Frequently Asked Questions

-### Any information missing?
+### How do I share feedback on this plugin?

-Feel free to fill a [Github Issue](https://github.com/nathanaelhoun/mattermost-plugin-circleci/issues/new/choose) and we'll add your information to this guide!
+Feel free to create a [Github Issue](https://github.com/nathanaelhoun/mattermost-plugin-circleci/issues/new/choose) or join the [CircleCI Plugin channel](https://community.mattermost.com/core/channels/plugin-circleci) on the Mattermost Community instance to discuss.

 ## License